hardyoyo/RodmanPottingerCookbook/recipes/JapaneseCurry.md

 - *1* onion, diced big
 - *4 t* garlic, minced
 - *2 t* Ginger, minced
-- *2 t* Curry powder, maybe a smidge more, up to you
+- *2 t* curry powder, maybe a smidge more, up to you
 - *2 t* Ground Cumin
 - *2 t* Ground Turmeric
 - *4* Carrots, diced big, peel if you want, but not worth the trouble